5 Home Safety Tips For Seniors

 Install Grab Bars

-Grab bars should be near the toilet or in the bathtub or shower.
+Grab bars should be near the toilet, in the bathtub, or in the shower.

 Remove Area Rugs & Throw Rugs